akira/exq/README.md

   This means that if the system or worker is restarted while a job is in progress, the job will be re_enqueued when the node is restarted and not lost.
 * Exq provides an optional web UI that you can use to view several stats as well as rate of job processing.
+* When shutting down Exq will attempt to let workers terminate gracefully, with a configurable timeout.
 * There is no time limit to how long a job can run for.

 ### Do you need Exq?